 Other things you can do

-You can do other things besides requesting an appeal or hearing.
-See page 2 of the enclosed Request to Review a Health Care Decision form for more information.
-You can also get the form at https://bit.ly/request2review.
+You can ask your doctor about other ways to treat your condition.

+You can ask us for the information used to make this decision.

+These things will not give you more time to ask for an appeal or hearing, so you will need to do them right away.

 In the middle of treatment?
-If you are in the middle of this treatment, you can ask us to continue it.
-If you choose to get this service in the future, you may have to pay for it.
-If we change our decision during the appeal, or if the judge agrees with you at the hearing, you will not have to pay.

-You need to:
+If you have been getting this service and we stopped providing it, you can ask us to continue it.

-Ask for this within 10 days of the date of this letter or by the date this decision is effective, whichever is later.
-Use the contact information <<below>>.
+You need to ask for this within 10 days of the date of this letter or by the date this decision is effective, whichever is later.

+You can ask by phone, letter, or fax.

-Answer “yes” to the question about continuing services on box 8 on page 4 on the Request to Review a Health Care Decision form.
+You can also use the enclosed Request to Review a Health Care Decision form.
+Please answer “yes” to the question about continuing services in box 8 on page 4 of the form.

 Payment for this service If you choose to still get this service, you may have to pay for it.
 If we change our decision during the appeal, or if the judge agrees with you at the hearing, you will not have to pay.

 Get help

+You can ask us for free copies of all paperwork used to make this decision.

 If you need help or have questions, please call Customer Service at XXX-XXX-XXXX or TTY number, Monday to Friday, 8 a.m. - 5 p.m.

 All members have a right to know about and use our programs and services.
 We give these kinds of free help: